pax95/camel-splunk-example/README.md

 *  git clone https://github.com/pax95/camel-splunk-example.git

 ## Build
+* Remember to compile and install the camel-splunk component into your local maven repo. first.
+  The component can be found at https://github.com/pax95/camel-splunk
 *  navigate to root directory and run mvn clean install

 ## Install Splunk

 *  Download from http://www.splunk.com/download
+*  Start splunk
 *  Browse to the Splunk Manager page and setup a new index called "camel-tweets"

 ## Create Twitter Application